gist-rs/anyrag/README.md

-# AnyQuery: Natural Language to SQL
+# AnyRag: Natural Language to SQL and get RAG response as desired

 This project is a workspace containing a Rust-based toolset to translate natural language prompts into BigQuery SQL queries and execute them.
 It leverages Google's Gemini API for translation and integrates directly with the Google BigQuery API.

 The workspace consists of two main crates:
--   **`anyquery`**: A library providing the core logic for prompt-to-SQL conversion and BigQuery interaction.
+-   **`anyrag`**: A library providing the core logic for prompt-to-SQL conversion and BigQuery interaction.
--   **`anyquery-server`**: A lightweight web server built with `axum` that exposes the library's functionality via a REST API.
+-   **`anyrag-server`**: A lightweight web server built with `axum` that exposes the library's functionality via a REST API.

 ## Features